Evolving Beyond Snapshots: Harmonizing Structure and Sequence via Entity State Tuning for Temporal Knowledge Graph Forecasting: Introduction

 Unlike static reasoning, TKG forecasting~\cite{liao2024gentkg} demands extrapolating future events by deciphering the complex interplay between two orthogonal information flows: the \textit{structural flow} (intra-snapshot topological dependencies) and the \textit{sequential flow} (inter-snapshot temporal evolution).

-Existing approaches typically follow a divide-and-conquer strategy, biasing toward either structural modeling, represented by RE-GCN\cite{li2021temporal}, or sequential linearization, as exemplified by TiSASRec\cite{li2020time}.
-Despite architectural diversity, existing TKG methods largely operate under a stateless reasoning paradigm.
-As illustrated in Figure~\ref{fig:est_paradigm}(a), entity representations are independently reconstructed from each snapshot, preventing historical information from being persistently accumulated across time.
-As a result, long-range dependencies are gradually diluted as temporal reasoning unfolds, a phenomenon we term \textit{episodic amnesia}.
-In contrast, Figure~\ref{fig:est_paradigm}(b) highlights the necessity of modeling entities as persistent state carriers to naturally bridge structural and temporal dynamics.
+Existing TKG forecasting methods typically follow a divide-and-conquer paradigm, focusing either on structural dependency modeling, exemplified by RE-GCN~\cite{li2021temporal}, or on sequential linearization, as in TiSASRec~\cite{li2020time}.
+Despite their architectural diversity, most of these methods still operate under a fundamentally stateless paradigm.
+As shown in Figure~\ref{fig:est_paradigm}(a), entity representations are reconstructed independently at each snapshot, preventing historical evidence from being persistently accumulated over time.
+As temporal reasoning proceeds, long-range dependencies are therefore progressively weakened, leading to what we term \textit{episodic amnesia}.
+By contrast, Figure~\ref{fig:est_paradigm}(b) highlights the necessity of modeling entities as persistent state carriers to naturally bridge structural and temporal dynamics.

 Motivated by this observation, we propose an encoder-agnostic framework that redefines TKG reasoning through Entity State Tuning (EST).
 We contend that the key to superior performance lies not in the choice of a specific backbone, but in effectively bridging structural and sequential flows through persistent states.
 Specifically, we model entities as Dynamic State Containers that persist and evolve.
 Our framework integrates a modular structural encoder with a pluggable sequential encoder (ranging from classic RNNs to modern Mamba)~\cite{sherstinsky2020fundamentals,gu2024mamba}.
 Within this architecture, the EST mechanism acts as a semantic bridge: it continuously fuses topological context with temporal dynamics and writes the updates back into a global buffer.
 This ensures that entities evolve as stateful agents, preserving and accumulating historical knowledge along the timeline.
 Complementary to state tuning, we introduce Counterfactual Consistency Learning to correct observational visibility bias.
 Counterfactual constraints enable the model to isolate intrinsic temporal dependencies from spurious observational correlations.
-Our main contributions are summarized as follows: \begin{itemize}
+Our main contributions are summarized as follows: \begin{itemize}[noitemsep,nolistsep]

 \item We identify the stateless bottleneck in existing TKG methods and pioneer a state-centric paradigm.
 This approach unifies structural and sequential dynamics by modeling entities as continuously evolving agents, preventing semantic decay over time.